-Jesus Appears to Two Disciples (Continuation of the Resurrection Story Based on the Gospel of Mark)
+Jesus Appears to Two of His Disciples (Continuation of the Resurrection Story Based on the Gospel of Mark)

-After Jesus appeared to Mary Magdalene, Jesus again appeared to two of his disciples.
+After Jesus appeared to Mary Magdalene, Jesus again appeared to two of his other disciples.
+A disciple is one who is a follower of a teacher.
 The two disciples were walking when they met Jesus.
 Jesus had took on another form.

-The two disciples went back to tell the other disciples, but the other disciples did not believe them.
-The important thing is that the two disciples told the truth.
+The two disciples went back to tell their other disciples, but the other disciples did not believe them.
+The important thing is that they told the truth.

-- 1. Imagine the encounter of Jesus with the grieving disciples.
-How do you think they must have felt to be in Jesus' presence? - 2.
-Mary Magdalene told the good news about Jesus' Resurrection.
-The two disciples told the good news of Jesus' Resurrection. - 3.
+- 1. Mary Magdalene told the good news about Jesus' Resurrection.
+The two disciples told the good news of Jesus' Resurrection. - 2.
 Do you think you can tell the good news' of Jesus' Resurrection?

 We must always try to share the good news about Jesus' Resurrection to everyone.
 It does not matter if other people may not believe.
-The important thing is that we must tell the truth and continue to live a life that is acceptable to God.
+The important thing is that we must tell the truth.